ilvokhin/blog/posts/jemalloc-hpa-reference/jemalloc-hpa-reference.md

 Minimum number of active bytes in a pageslab necessary for pageslab to be placed into hugification queue.

-Pageslab always produced in a non-huge state.
-Over time, when number of active bytes became greater or equal than `hpa_hugification_threshold`, jemalloc puts pageslab into hugification queue.
+Pageslab is always produced in a non-huge state.
+Over time, when the number of active bytes becames greater or equal than `hpa_hugification_threshold`, jemalloc puts pageslab into the hugification queue.

 Unsigned integer.
 Default value: `0.95 * HUGEPAGE` bytes.
 Minimum value: `PAGE` bytes.
 Maximum value: `HUGEPAGE` bytes.